-The following is a list of our permanent exclusively graduate-level courses.
-Graduate students may also take courses numbered 300-699 which are undergraduate/graduate courses.
-When taking an undergraduate/graduate course the student must ask the instructor for permission to take the course for graduate credit and ask the instructor for graduate-level enrichment in the course.
+The following is a list of graduate-level courses in Gender and Women’s Studies.
+Graduate students may also take undergraduate courses numbered 300 and above.
+When taking an undergraduate course for graduate credit, students must ask the instructor for permission and to provide graduate-level enrichment in the course.

-For a full listing of all undergraduate and graduate courses offered in the Department of Gender and Women’s Studies, please visit the Course Search and Enroll App.
+For a full listing of all undergraduate and graduate courses offered in the Department of Gender and Women’s Studies, please visit Course Search and Enroll.

 720 Special Topics in Women & Society

 Exploration and research into selected topics in GWS.
 Subject will differ from semester to semester.

 732 Psychology of Women

 This course covers research and theory in psychology of women.
 Topics include non-sexist research methods, psychological gender differences, theories of moral development, women of color, mental health and feminist therapy, rape, sexual harassment, and public policy issues.

 735 Health Promotion & Disease Prevention for Women Across the Lifespan